 You can boil water on the stove and add the cloths to clean them.
 I don’t use this method because I would walk away and the cloths would end up permanently stuck to my pan!
 I prefer to boil the water and pour it into a bowl or sink.

 Remember also that the gunk in your cloths builds up over time, in layers.
 To remove all that gunk you will likewise have to soak your cloths multiple times, each soak will remove more layered gunk.

 Stains do not affect the working power of your microfiber – they are just stains.
 This will happen when you use your cloths for cleaning.
 When you are done deep cleaning there may still be stains.
 Don’t panic.
 Just launder and use.

 Norwex Ultra Power Plus Laundry Detergent (UPP) is awesome!
 But you probably already know that.
-And don’t forget it is 100% biodegradeable, not tested on animals, free of dyes and fragrances, free of fillers, no phosphates or sulfates.
-In short – it is just cleans without harm.
+And don’t forget it is 100% biodegradable, not tested on animals, free of dyes and fragrances, free of fillers, no phosphates or sulfates.
+In short – it just cleans without harm.